 In the event of insufficient capital, there are many options business owners like you can tap into to obtain access to readily available capital.
+Small businesses can secure financing through a combination of bridging loans, customized lines of credit, and credit cards, each offering unique benefits such as short-term liquidity, flexible borrowing options, and convenient access to funds for various business needs.
 If you’re planning to finance a business move and are confident that you can pay up the loan for a short period, you can consider taking up a bridge or bridging loan.
 But what is it and is it the best choice for your company?

 This blog outlines what you need to know about bridging loans and the different scenarios where it’s very advantageous for entrepreneurs like you.
 Continue reading to learn more.

 Also known as a swing loan, a bridge or bridging loan is short-term financing that serves as an additional source of funds for a business.
 This type of financing usually has a term loan of six months to one year.
 Referred to as a secured loan, you’ll have to use assets such as land, business assets, and others as collateral when you sign up for a bridging loan.

 Compared to traditional long-term loans, bridge loans usually have relatively higher interest rates mainly because they have a shorter tenure and are supposed to serve as a ‘bridge’ between short-term cash needs and long-term goals.

 Picture the following.
 You’re an entrepreneur looking for available land for business purposes.
 Unfortunately, conventional banks may take a while before they approve your loan.
 If you need to snap up land in a competitive land market, a bridging loan for land can be very helpful.